ChordPro/chordpro/docs/content/ChordPro-Cheat_Sheet.md

 ## Directives

+Directives can be [conditionally executed](/chordpro-directives/#conditional-directives) by appending a dash `-` and a _selector_ to the directive name.

 Arguments to directives may be separated by a colon `:` and/or whitespace.

 | Directive                                                                | Short     | Purpose                                                                                            | Since |